PnS2019/pns2019.github.com/session_05.md

 cv2.destroyAllWindows()
 ```

-SURF (Speed-Up Robust Features) is a speed-up version of SIFT.
+SURF (Speed-Up Robust Features) is a sped-up version of SIFT.
-In the OpenCV, you can use the similar API for SURF.
+In OpenCV, you can use the similar API for SURF.
 SURF is good at handling images with blurring and rotation,
 but not good at handling viewpoint change and illumination change.